foxitsoftware/cordova-plugin-foxitpdf/README.md

     window.FoxitPdf.enableAnnotations(enable);
 ```

-  - __enable__: A boolean value whether to enable or disable annotation modules, Should be called before open documet.
+  - __enable__: A boolean value whether to enable or disable annotation modules.
+- __Note__: To make it work, this function should be called before opening a document.

 ### Example( android)
 ```js